 A certain amount of fat ought to be in your diet plan every single day, or else you will be facing numerous health shortcomings.
 Fat is essential in the body for quite some reasons.
 The first and foremost reason is that fat does a lot of work in your body to maintain its strength and health.

 It is used to assist other nutrients in performing their duties.
 Without fat, you cannot get what you require.
 It results in the immune system of the body not being at its optimal level.
 This is because it is one of the things in your body that can only work with fat consumption.

 You should not go low on fat because consuming little fat increases the risk of getting some types of cancers.
-Similarly, diets with very low fat can be very dangerous for your heart.
-Following a low-fat program brings about the drastic drop of your level of LDL.
+Similarly, diets with shallow fat can be very dangerous for your heart.
+Following a low-fat program brings about the drastic drop in your level of LDL.
 It, however, is not the only thing that reduces.
 Your HDL which consists of good cholesterol similarly drops.
 When HDL decreases, your body becomes at risk to problems that involve the heart.

 Instead, Eat More (Good) Fat:

 Getting enough of the good fats will help you lose fat, build muscle, and recover faster from your workouts.
 Also, it has myriad health benefits, including being good for your heart.